helm/charts/stable/nfs-server-provisioner/README.md

 ## Configuration

-The following table lists the configurable parameters of the kibana chart and their default values.
+The following table lists the configurable parameters of the chart and their default values.

 | Parameter                      | Description                                                                                                     | Default                                                  |